postui/alephjs-templates/CONTRIBUTING.md

-# Contributing to postjs-template
+# Contributing to alephjs-templates

-Welcome, and thank you for taking time in contributing to postjs!
+Welcome, and thank you for taking time in contributing to alephjs-templates!

 ## Development Setup